lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 Success!

-For this to work in Lambda we need to rename it to `bootstrap` and provide it wrapped in a zip file named `function.zip`.
+For this to work in Lambda I need to rename it to `bootstrap` and provide it wrapped in a zip file named `function.zip`.
 I copied Joachim Breitner's Nix snipped to automate that in `function-zip`.

 Now I can run `nix-build` and inside the `result` folder there will be a `function.zip`.
 This is